-Moore Campaign Tries To Cast Doubt On Accuser As New Allegation Reported
+Moore Campaign Tries To Cast Doubt On Accuser As New Allegation Is Reported

 We will not quit. #ALSen

-Moore's campaign has continued to hit back at the allegations that were first reported in the Washington Post last week, painting his candidacy as a battle against the Washington, D.C., establishment that's turned against him.
+Moore's campaign has continued to hit back at the allegations that were first reported in the The Washington Post last week, painting his candidacy as a battle against the Washington, D.C., establishment that has turned against him.

 And on Tuesday in an interview with MSNBC, his attorney Trenton Garmon addressed the allegations — which Moore has given conflicting answers about — that he did date teenage girls and got permission from their mothers to do so.

-"In other countries there's arrangement through parents for what we would refer to as consensual marriage," Garmon said, after referencing MSNBC anchor Ali Velshi's "diverse background" and implying he might understand that.
+"In other countries, there's arrangement through parents for what we would refer to as consensual marriage," Garmon said, after referencing MSNBC anchor Ali Velshi's "diverse background" and implying he might understand that.

 "What does Ali's background have to do with dating a 14-year-old?"
 MSNBC co-host Stephanie Ruhle retorted, defending Velshi, who was born in Kenya but raised in Canada.